Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.59-blue.svg)](../../../release-notes/4.59.md)

-By default, [Automatic Assignment](#automatic-assignment) does not take into account conversation parameters, such as the number of conversations being handled by each agent, agent skiils, or conversation priority.
+By default, [Automatic Assignment](#automatic-assignment) does not take into account conversation parameters, such as the number of conversations being handled by each agent, agent skills, or conversation priority.
 In this case,
 new conversations may be assigned to any available agent without considering their current workload, skills, or language.